 Upon receiving a B.F.A in Dance Education from the University of Central Oklahoma, I went on to teach various styles of dance throughout the Midwest and East Coast areas.
-Under Alan Danielson's mentorship, I studied the Limón technique for a number of years and currently teach for The Limón Institute in New York City.
+Under Alan Danielson's mentorship, I studied the Limón technique for a number of years and taught for The Limón Institute in New York City.
 I have been privileged to work with Avodah Dance, whose mission is to bring creative dance workshops to women in prison.
-My current interest as a dance teacher is exploring Humphrey/Limón principles within a contemporary dance context.
-Hope to see you in class!
+I received my MFA in Dance from the University of Michigan in Ann Arbor and I am currently an Assistant Professor of Practice at Texas Tech University in Lubbock, TX.
+I am also a certified yoga and Countertechnique teacher and currently working towards a Pilates Reformer certificate.
+Hope to see you in a class soon!

 Video courtesy of The Limón Institute.